 Since the CBR regulations regarding Type C custody accounts inherently apply to DR Program Custody Accounts, it can be assumed that the underlying Russian shares for each DR program will also be transferred by Russian custodians to their Personal Type C Nominee Accounts.

-In light of this, it remains to be seen whether DR program agents will be ready to reopen books for standard DR cancellation and conversion following the aforementioned procedures if the General Licenses are not extended.
+It remains unclear whether DR program agents will be able to reopen books for standard DR cancellation and conversion following the aforementioned procedures if the General Licenses are not extended.

-First, only non-residents from “unfriendly jurisdictions” would be able to complete the conversion without interaction with NSD; however, the acceptance of shares resulting from DR conversion for all other individuals with regular unrestricted custody accounts would still require the involvement of NSD.
-A potential resolution to this situation could be a requirement to open direct personal accounts for shareholders in the registry and to accept underlying shares resulting from DR conversion exclusively within the registry.
+Even if DR program agents receive further specific authorizations or clarifications from OFAC regarding Russian shares and DR conversion, only non-residents from “unfriendly jurisdictions” would be able to complete the conversion without interaction with NSD; however, the acceptance of shares resulting from DR conversion for all other individuals with regular unrestricted custody accounts would still require the involvement of NSD.
+A potential resolution to this situation could be a requirement to open direct personal accounts for shareholders in the registry and to accept underlying shares resulting from DR conversion exclusively within the non-sanctioned registry.

 If you have any questions or would like more information on the issues discussed in this LawFlash, please contact any of the following: